Casona Césari: Architecture

-The two storey manor house has a distinctive L-shape that borders the corner of the Matienzo Cintrón and 25 de Julio streets.
+The two-story manor house has a distinctive hockey stick-shape that borders the corner of the Matienzo Cintrón and 25 de Julio streets.
 The main structure is made of thick concrete masonry walls with wooden beams that support a flat brick roof.
 The wooden window designs became a typeface and inspiration for other private residences that were built afterwards in Yauco and beyond.
 The house is notable for the integration of various types of traditional construction techniques of time while also importing new techniques foreign in Puerto Rico at the time such as the use of forged cast iron in both the structural and ornamentation systems of the building.
 The cast iron was built and imported from the Saint-Louis Foundry in Paris.
 The architectural style of the building is eclectic and foreign in the island at the time of its construction, bringing inspiration from the French Creole designs which were famous in New Orleans at the time.